 Join a guide and see the secrets of Prague underground tunnels.

-The medieval paths were built in the 12th and 13th centuries, carrying with it tales of dark history including murders and epic disasters.
+The medieval paths were built in the 12th and 13th centuries, carrying with it tales of dark history.

 Your guide will share all the stories that have contributed to the evolution of Prague on a 70 minute tour you’ll never forget!